tabler/tabler/pages/_docs/avatars.md

 ### Avatar initials color

 Customize the color of the avatars' background.
-You can click You can click [here]({% docs_url colors %}) to see the list of available colors.
+You can click [here]({% docs_url colors %}) to see the list of available colors.

 {% example html wrapper=avatar-list %}
 {% include ui/avatar.html placeholder="AB" color="green" %}